 High-quality veterinary surgeons are critical to any veterinary practice.
 As the largest veterinary practice on the Island, Isabelle Vets always has a strong complement of skilled and experienced vets on hand to care for your pet or animal.
 We are accredited by the RCVS Practice Standards Scheme to maintain high standards.
 Read about the individual special interests and skills of our dedicated team below.

-I qualified from Glasgow University in 1978 and worked in mixed practice in both Hertfordshire and Essex in 1983 becoming a partner/director the following year.
-I would like to believe that I have been influential in developing the Practice to where it is today overseeing the many changes and growth that have occurred with time.
-I have always owned horses and have undertaken equine work but with time have increased my companion animal input.
-I have a keen interest in cardiology and diagnostics.
+I qualified from Glasgow University in 1978 and worked in mixed practice in both Hertfordshire and then in equine practice in Essex.
+In 1983 I moved to Guernsey becoming a partner/director the following year.
+I would like to believe that I have been influential in developing the Practice to where it is today overseeing the many changes and expansion that has come with time.
+I have always owned horses and for many years undertook the bulk of the equine work.
+I have always had a strong companion animal interest and in recent years this area of the Practice has become my predominant focus.
+I have a keen interest in cardiology, dermatology, diagnostics and soft tissue surgery.
 Many clients will recognise me as their ‘G.P.’ for their pet.
 My lovely wife manages our menagerie of dogs, cat, horses, etc. now the children have flown the nest!

 I qualified from Glasgow University in 1995.
 From there I headed to North Lancashire before settling in the East Midlands for 13 years- obtaining a Certificate in Small Animal Surgery.
 I am interested in all aspects of veterinary surgery, especially orthopaedics and gastrointestinal surgery.
 An additional aspect of my work is in teaching part of the fourth-year undergraduate surgical course at the University of Nottingham School of Veterinary Medicine and Science.
 I joined Isabelle Vets in 2009 and progressed to become a full Director of the Practice.
 My principal interest is in producing veterinary excellence and in overseeing the progression of the surgical side of the practice which includes the application of the latest surgical techniques.
 I use my spare time to look after my two lovely children as well as running and enjoying the outdoor delights of Guernsey life.